Britain's SSE considers venturing overseas in offshore wind

-ESTORIL, Portugal British energy supplier SSE (SSE.L) is eyeing the offshore wind power industry for a possible first foreign investment, its chief executive said on Monday.
+ESTORIL, Portugal (Reuters) - British energy supplier SSE (SSE.L) is eyeing the offshore wind power industry for a possible first foreign investment, its chief executive said on Monday.

 Unlike most major European utilities, Britain's second-biggest energy supplier SSE is focused mainly on its domestic market, though it is a highly diversified group involved in nearly every aspect of the UK power and gas business.